joejoe2/CoinHomeWork/README.md

 # Database Initialization

-Database will be initialized by `Liquibase` automatically.
+Database will be initialized by `Liquibase` automatically (or can be manually from `src/main/resources/db/script/init-schema.sql`).
-Then the default data will be generated from `src/main/resources/db/script` along with the initialization.
+Then the default data will be generated from `src/main/resources/db/script/default-currency.sql` along with the initialization.

 # Test

-Run ```./mvnw test```.
+Run ```./mvnw test```

-Test cases 1 - 6 is located at `src/test/java/com/example/coin`.
+Test cases 1 - 6 are located in `src/test/java/com/example/coin`

 # Lint